rolling-scopes-school/ml-intro/README.md

 # RS School Machine Learning course
+- CURRENT RUN
-- This is the first 2021 version
+- This is the second run 2022 version
 - Materials and assignments information for each topic are in corresponding folders